BroadbandForum/yang/OD-360/02-ietf.md

 *This requirement overrides section [4.9](https://datatracker.ietf.org/doc/html/rfc8407#section-4.9) of RFC 8407 @RFC8407.*

-Section 4.9 applies with appropriate translations of IETF terms to BBF terms, e.g. "IANA" is read as "BBF" and "non-Standards-Track" is read as "example" or "not-for-publication".
+Section 4.9 applies with appropriate translations of IETF terms to BBF terms, e.g., "IANA" is read as "BBF" and "non-Standards-Track" is read as "example" or "not-for-publication".

 BBF YANG module namespace MUST be of the form: